ericoporto/ags-manual-wiki/Settingupthegame.md

 character's Character pane, and change the StartingRoom number in the property grid.

-*TIP: The starting room facility is also useful when testing your game - you can make the game start in any room, at the point where you are testing it, rather than having to keep playing the game through to get there.*
+TIP: The starting room facility is also useful when testing your game.
+You can make the game start in any room, at the point where you are testing it, rather than having to keep playing the game through to get there.

 Cutscenes are created using the normal animation script commands, such as Character.Walk, Object.SetView, and so forth.
 I would suggest you